The drinking straw was patented this day

 It's also the Footsie 100's birthday

 On this day in 1984, the FTSE 100 share index, a compilation of the 100 top companies listed on the London Stock Exchange, started trading, with a value of 1000, and the aim of establishing the overall performance of stocks and shares in London.
-Today, it's worth seven times that amount, and few of the companies originally listed still make the cut.
+Today, it's worth many times that amount.

 Before the FTSE 100, investors relied on an index called the FT 30, which many consider still a better index of how British businesses are actually doing.
 Why?
 Because like financial institutions the world over, the FTSE 100 is globalised.
 What it measures is lightning-fast trades between computer systems, of shares in businesses often with only the most token foothold in the UK, rather than things being bought, sold, or (heaven forfend) made.